alex-bogatu/guess_the_FRIEND/README.md

 A more detailed description of the project can be found [here].

+## Available files

+- Pre-trained language models for each FRIENDS character trained with quotes from Seasons 1-8.
+- Jupyter Notebook with code for downloading the data, creating the above mentioned models and training and testing a quote classification model on data from Seasons 9 and 10.

 ## Instructions for running the project:

 Pre-trained FRIENDS embeddings for each character are provided [here], but there is code available to train your own, maybe using a different architecture.
 Running the entire notebook will download FastText vectors, create the language models and train the quote calssifier.